Diff-Shadow: Global-guided Diffusion Model for Shadow Removal: Method

 \section{Method}

-In this section, we describe the proposed global-guided denoising diffusion model for shadow removal (Diff-Shadow).
-Given the intermediate variable $\mathbf{x}_\text{t}\in\mathbb{R}^{3\times H\times W}$, the shadow image $\tilde{\mathbf{x}}\in\mathbb{R}^{3\times H\times W}$ with corresponding shadow mask $\mathbf{x}_m\in\mathbb{R}^{3\times H\times W}$ in Fig.~\ref{fig:pipeline} (a), the proposed architecture is trained and inference using both high-resolution image patches as well as low-resolution down-sampled full images, which are optimized by the parallel UNets (Fig.~\ref{fig:pipeline} (d)) whose local branch performs the diffusion noise estimation of local patches and the global UNet recovers the down-sampled full shadow-free image.
-The global contextual information of non-shadow regions is integrated into the local branch through the RCA module (Fig.~\ref{fig:pipeline} (f)) and the Convolutional Aggregation (CA) during training.
-The Global-guided Sampling Strategy (GSS) (Fig.~\ref{fig:pipeline} (e)) is utilized to systematically combine the features of neighboring patches during inference.
-Thanks to the excellent modeling ability of the diffusion model with small-size images, the proposed Diff-Shadow achieves satisfactory performance for shadow removal tasks.
+Given the intermediate variable $\mathbf{x}_\text{t}\in\mathbb{R}^{3\times H\times W}$, the shadow image $\tilde{\mathbf{x}}\in\mathbb{R}^{3\times H\times W}$ with corresponding shadow mask $\mathbf{x}_m\in\mathbb{R}^{1\times H\times W}$ in Fig.~\ref{fig:pipeline} (a), the proposed architecture is trained and inference using both high-resolution image patches as well as low-resolution down-sampled full images, which are optimized by the parallel UNets (Fig.~\ref{fig:pipeline} (d)) whose local branch performs the diffusion noise estimation of local patches and the global UNet recovers the down-sampled full shadow-free image.
+The global information of non-shadow regions is integrated into the local branch through the RCA module (Fig.~\ref{fig:pipeline} (f)) and the Convolutional Aggregation (CA) during training.
+The Global-guided Sampling Strategy (GSS) (Fig.~\ref{fig:pipeline} (e)) is utilized to combine the features of neighboring patches during inference.